yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/README.md

 ## Abstract

 The project involves building an object classification AI model using Vision Transformer.
-Instead of taking pictures manually or scraping images off the internet, we generated synthetic images of the objects we want to classify.
+Instead of taking pictures manually or scraping images off the internet, we generated synthetic images of the objects we wanted to classify.
 Using the Unity Perception package, we wrote a script that will position the object randomly on a plane of random color.
 We also position the camera inside Unity at a random position and orientation for each frame.
 We do the same for the lighting.
 Finally, we want the object to be of random color and random size so that we have a larger variability of data to build a model of minimum bias.
 We then built a Vision Transformer model from scratch and trained on 150 images for each object with a test size ratio of 20%.
-However, from the ViT paper we concluded that training a Transformer model from scratch on a small dataset achieves inferior results.
-We use a pre-trained ViT model from PyTorch and perform transfer learning approach to train on our custom synthetic dataset.
+However, from the ViT paper, we concluded that training a Transformer model from scratch on a small dataset achieves inferior results.
+We use a pre-trained ViT model from PyTorch and perform a transfer learning approach to train on our custom synthetic dataset.
 We obtained a test and train accuracy of 100%.

 We build a ```Digital Twin``` of the workspace we want to place our 6 DOF robot in Unity.
-We have three conveyor belts and at the end of each we have a container that will be used to collect the objects (box, plate or, vase).
+We have three conveyor belts and at the end of each, we have a container that will be used to collect the objects (box, plate, or, vase).
 We place markers on the main conveyor belt to mark the position at which the object will stop in front of the robot.
 We create another camera object on top of the markers that will be used to capture images of the randomly instantiated object.
 This image will then go through our ViT model to classify the object.
-Based on the object, the robot will choose an appropriate gripper to grab the object and place it on their respective conveyor belt.
-This process will then repeat again.
+Based on the object, the robot will choose an appropriate gripper to grab the object and place it on its respective conveyor belt.
+This process will then repeat.

-This process shows a cheaper, faster and more effective way in testing an end-to-end tasks with a 6DOF robot.
-With large synthetic datasets we cut time and manpower in collecting data for our AI model however, we need to make sure these data are representative of the data in real-world.
+This process shows a cheaper, faster, and more effective way of testing end-to-end tasks with a 6DOF robot.
+With large synthetic datasets, we cut time and manpower in collecting data for our AI model however, we need to make sure these data are representative of the data in real-world.
 By using the AI model in a Digital Twin, we get an idea what are the challenges we may face when implementing the robot in the industry and we can run as many tests as we want without hampering other processes.